Abdul Aziz bin Husain

-Abdul Aziz bin Dato Haji Husain (born 18 July 1950 in Kuching, Sarawak, Malaysia) is the current Chairman of Eksons Corporation Bhd, a public listed entity that has two plywood plants in Sabah and Sarawak.
+Abdul Aziz bin Husain (born 18 July 1950 in Kuching, Sarawak, Malaysia) is the current Chairman of Eksons Corporation Bhd, a public listed entity that has two plywood plants in Sabah and Sarawak.
 He is involved in the real estate sector through Eksons' subsidiary Atmosphere Sdn Bhd.

 Bin Husain's last post in the public sector was group managing director of Sarawak Energy Berhad, which he held after his retirement as State Secretary of the Sarawak Civil Service in December 2006.
 Before being appointed as the group MD, he was the chairman of the group executive management committee as well as the director of the company.

 Early life and education

 Abdul Aziz bin Husain is his name on the original birth certificate issued by the Registrar of births and deaths.
 The registrar had recorded the child's father's name on the document as Husin bin Haji Paris, and the person who reported the birth as Hussain bin Haji Paris.

 Bin Husain went to Sekolah Raayat (1955–61) for his primary school education, and Maderasah Melayu and Green Road Government Secondary School for his secondary education.
 He passed the Senior Cambridge Exam with a grade 1.
 He then attended St. Thomas's School Kuching (1967–1968) for Sixth Form, where he obtained the Full HSC Certificate in 1968.
 After a one-year teaching stint, he was admitted to the University of Malaya in 1970 on the Education Ministry Scholarship.
 Bin Husain earned a Bachelor in Economics, majoring in Business Administration in 1973.
 He obtained a Masters in Business Administration (MBA) with an emphasis on Finance in 1979 from Syracuse University in New York.
 While there, he studied in the Federal Public Service Department on a service training scholarship.

 For his service to Sarawak, particularly in the areas of economics and human resource development, Swinburne University conferred upon bin Husain the Honorary Doctor of University Degree in October, 2008 in a graduation ceremony held in Melbourne, Australia.

-Bin Husain has also attended various training programmes in his career, including the Project Planning and Management Course in INTAN in 1973; the Financial Management course at the Banff School of Management in Alberta, Canada in 1981; The Wolfson course at Cambridge University in 1991; the Human Resource and Personnel Program at Pittsburgh University in 1993; and the Business Development Program at Harvard University Business School, Boston, Massachusetts, in 1994.